-It’s a good kind of confusion though, because it is teaching you how to read, like reading the stones on rock wall, or cracks in a sidewalk.
+It’s a good kind of confusion though, because it is teaching you how to read, like reading the stones on a rock wall, or cracks in a sidewalk.
 It repeats, yet is still incongruous.
 People might fault writers for ‘not being clear’, but would they fault the sidewalk, or fault the faultline for raising a ruckus along the New Madrid or the Red Sea–sure, they would.

 Nature is rife with inconsistencies, it’s just too inconvenient that it continue what it has been doing for billions of years, while we are trying to plod our way along the straightest, most consistent path possible.

 Writer’s are also a force of nature, or rather they channel the energies of the Earth into hand motions that resemble the erratic movements of seismic waves, or the peaks and troughs of an ECG.

 But society reacts as if they have been hit with a 9.1 on the Richter scale whenever they read something that doesn’t wrap itself up in 6 hours and 275 pages, or better yet, 1 hour and 45 mins in one passive sitting while eating dinner along with 4 or 5 Miller Lights (have you read Gravity’s Rainbow?).